Confused by Medicare? Join us for one of these complimentary seminars.

 Ruth has over 15 years Medicare experience and has been working with healthcare insurance clients 65 and over since 2006.
 Ruth is certified to sell Part D, Medicare Supplement and Advantage Plans and is licensed in Life & Health as well as P & C. Click here to learn more about Ruth.

-Register for one of our complimentary seminars
+Register for a complimentary seminar

 Medicare beneficiaries in Indiana have Medicare options beyond Original Medicare Part A and Part B. You can receive your coverage through Original Medicare (with or without a Medicare Supplement plan offered by a private insurer), or through an alternative means, by enrolling in a Medicare Advantage plan, offered by a Medicare-approved private insurance company.
 You can also enroll in a Medicare plan offered by a private insurance company contracted with Medicare to provide prescription drug coverage.